 Hot days can be unhealthy-even dangerous.
 Certain people are especially vulnerable, including children, the elderly, the sick, and the poor.
 High air temperatures can cause heat stroke and dehydration, and affect people's cardiovascular and nervous systems.
-Warmer temperatures can also increase the formation of ground-level ozone, a key component of smog that can contribute to respiratory problems.
-Rising temperatures may also increase the length and severity of the pollen season for plants such as ragweed, which has already been observed in other regions.
+Warmer temperatures can also increase the formation of ground-level ozone, a component of smog that can contribute to respiratory problems.
+Rising temperatures may also increase the length and severity of the pollen season for plants such as ragweed.

 The risk of some diseases carried by insects may also increase.
 The ticks that transmit Lyme disease are active when temperatures are above 45°F, so warmer winters could lengthen the season during which ticks can become infected or people can be exposed to the ticks.
+Higher temperatures would also expand the area that is warm enough for the Asian tiger mosquito, a common carrier of West Nile virus.
 The number of cases may or may not increase, depending on what people do to control insect populations and avoid insect bites.